-Baptism is the gateway to all the sacraments and must be received prior to the reception of any other sacraments.
+Baptism is an amazing sacrament!
+It is the gateway to all the sacraments and must be received prior to the reception of any other sacraments.
 Baptism is to be conferred by the proper pastor only on his subjects in the parish church.
 An adult (anyone over the age of 14) who wishes to be baptized must attend the RCIA process, which is held every year.
 This program leads to the celebration of Baptism, Confirmation and Eucharist at he Easter Vigil.
 Children (7 to 14 years of age) must also go through an age-appropriate catechetical process (RCIC), which leads to the celebration of Baptism, Confirmation and Eucharist at the Easter Vigil.
-This is mandated by the universal law of the Church.
+This is the universal approach (mandate) of the Catholic Church.

 For the baptism of children under the age of 7, the following is required:

 The parents must be registered and practicing members of the St. Agnes or Sacred Heart parishes.
 If they are new to the parish, they may present a letter from their previous parish attesting to the fact that they are practicing Catholics.

 The parents must attend the Baptismal Preparation Class with Father Timothy, which is will be scheduled at a mutually convenient time.